BaM-Robotics/2025-2026Log/README.md

 - Discussed and started attaching intake to drivetrain

 Goals for tomorrow are finishing up intake, brainstorming auton strategies, round corners of intake plates.

+## 8/27/25 3 Day of Preseason ;-;
+- Attached intake + servos to drivetrain
+- Nikka taught Arushi basic vexcode and programmed a barebones